Same-sex marriage in Kansas

-Restrictions on same-sex unions
+Legal restrictions

-On April 4, 1996, the Kansas State Senate voted 39–1 in favor of a bill banning same-sex marriage and recognition of same-sex marriage performed outside of state.
+On April 4, 1996, the Kansas State Senate voted 39–1 in favor of a bill banning same-sex marriage and recognition of same-sex marriage performed out of state.
 The Kansas House of Representatives also passed the bill, and it was signed into law by Governor Bill Graves on April 11, 1996.
+A motion to pull legislation repealing the ban, introduced by representatives Brandon Woodard, Susan Ruiz and Heather Meyer in 2023, out of the Federal and State Affairs Committee and place it on the calendar for debate by the House failed in April 2024 by a 43–61 vote.
+The language banning same-sex marriage, while unenforceable, remains on the books.

-On January 20, 2005, the State Senate voted 28–11 in favor of Kansas Amendment 1, a constitutional amendment banning same-sex marriage and the "rights or incidents of marriage".
+On January 13, 2005, the State Senate voted 28–11 in favor of Kansas Amendment 1, a constitutional amendment banning same-sex marriage and the "rights or incidents of marriage".
 The House of Representatives voted 86–37 in favor of the amendment on February 2, 2005.
 On April 5, 2005, Kansas voters approved the amendment by a margin of more than 2 to 1.
 On January 26, 2017, Tom Witt, executive director of Equality Kansas, submitted bills to the Kansas Legislature to repeal the state's now-defunct constitutional ban on same-sex marriage and make appropriate changes in statutory law.
 The measures were unsuccessful.

 Lawsuits and recognition of some same-sex marriages

 Nelson v.
 Kansas Department of Revenue

 On December 30, 2013, private lawyers in Topeka filed a lawsuit in state court on behalf of two same-sex couples, Roberta and Julia Woodrick of Lawrence and Michael Nelson and Charles Dedmon of Alma, seeking recognition of their marriage licenses from other jurisdictions in order to be allowed to file joint state income tax returns.
 The lawsuit, Nelson v.
 Kansas Department of Revenue, stemmed from the June 2013 Supreme Court ruling in United States v.
-Windsor striking down part of the Defense of Marriage Act, after which federal Internal Revenue Service accepted joint income tax returns only if the couple's state of residence recognized the marriage.
+Windsor striking down part of the Defense of Marriage Act, after which the federal Internal Revenue Service began accepting joint income tax returns only if the couple's state of residence recognized the marriage.
 The plaintiffs' attorneys in Nelson argued that the Kansas Department of Revenue and the Kansas Constitution's definition of marriage made it impossible for the plaintiffs to file their state taxes honestly.